 Someone on Instagram asked me to share my inspiration and thought process behind the party so here goes!
 I struggled to figure out how to put my colorful spin on a more rustic theme but after spending some time browsing Spoonflower, I found this pink and red plaid fabric and fell in love!
 I loved the various shades of pink and the poppy red.
 Then I ordered a few other fabrics from the same designer and my amazing mom stitched the table runners and pillows.
 She’s always super helpful with craft projects and I love how the fabric details tie the whole theme together.
 I always like to pull together an inspiration board based on things I’ve purchased as well as the overall look I’m going for.

-I’ve linked the sources on my inspiration board if you’re considering a farm animal theme for your little one!
+I’ve linked the sources on my inspiration board if you’re considering a farm animal birthday party for your little one!

 Once I nailed down the color scheme, everything else started to fall into place.
 I found a few cute farm inspired games for young kids on Pinterest and put my own spin on them!
 We had a “fishing hole”, basically a ball pit with magnetic fish and poles.
 I purchased cow and pig Animal Hoppers and pink tractors on Amazon – everything is linked below!